-Don’t stop reading.
-This ravioli is store bought and I’m about to show you how in a few easy steps an Easy Pumpkin Dinner comes together in minutes.
-And how you can take store bought ravioli, make your very own sauce and wow your guests.
+Hi, yes, you read this right.
+Now don’t you stop reading.
+This ravioli is store bought, and I’m about to show you how an Easy Pumpkin Dinner comes together in minutes.
+You can take store bought ravioli, make your very own sauce, and wow your guests.

 Pumpkin Dinner in minutes. #nomnomnom

 My Pumpkin Ravioli came from The Fresh Market, but I’ve also seen it at Trader Joes, Kroger, and Whole Foods.
-If you are in a big city you might even be able to find some fresh made at a speciality store.
+If you are in a big city, you might be able to find some fresh-made at a speciality store.

-The garlic butter and Sage sauce comes together in minutes.
-You will just want to make sure that the Ravioli is al dente before you start this recipe.
+The garlic butter and Sage sauce come together in minutes.
+Make sure the Ravioli is al dente before you start this recipe.
 That usually means putting it in boiling water for 5-7 minutes.
-Doesn’t take long for Ravioli.
+It does not take long for Ravioli.

-I liked to sauté Rotisserie Chicken and mushrooms in my pan, but you could literally put anything in there!
-But the chicken is the best decision, in my humble opinion.
-I mean it is my recipe – but I want to give you options.Print
+I liked to sauté Rotisserie Chicken and mushrooms in my pan, but you could put anything in there!
+Chicken is the best decision, in my humble opinion.
+I mean, it is my recipe – but I want to give you some options to make it yummy!Print

 - 1 package Pumpkin Ravioli, cooked to al dente

 - 1/4 cup butter